 Update for Microsoft Teams

-The disparity between the internet infrastructure covering these different regions is considerable: some staff have access to high-bandwidth high-speed Internet and others face all kinds of connectivity problems.
+The disparity between the Internet infrastructure spanning these different regions is significant: some staff members have access to high-speed, high-bandwidth Internet, and others face a variety of connectivity issues.

-However, with the new Teams feature, administrators have an easy method to fix potential performance issues, by setting bandwidth constraints up or down depending on the need.
+However, with the new Teams feature, administrators have an easy method to resolve potential performance issues by adjusting the bandwidth throttling up or down as needed.

 IT teams will initially have two settings: AllowIPVideo and MediaBitRateKb.
-The first determines whether the user’s video is turned on, while the latter determines the media bitrate for sharing audio and video during meetings.
+The former determines whether the user’s video is enabled, while the latter determines the media bitrate for audio and video sharing during meetings.

-The wording of the roadmap item suggests that Microsoft plans to expand this set of options after the first deployment is complete.
+The wording of the roadmap item suggests that Microsoft plans to expand this set of options after the initial implementation is complete.